 The NFRMPO is also a part of a larger nonattainment area for ozone.
-The ozone area covers seven counties in the Denver Metro area and most of Weld and Larimer counties in the North Front Range.
+The ozone area covers seven counties in the Denver Metro area and most or all of Weld and Larimer counties in the North Front Range.
 In 2013, the Governor designated the Regional Air Quality Council (RAQC) as the LPA for the entire ozone nonattainment area as a single LPA for each pollutant is typical.
 As a result, representatives from the NFRMPO, Larimer County, and Weld County were appointed to serve on the RAQC Board to ensure North Front Range representation during the ozone planning process.
 In addition, a representative from the RAQC has been appointed to the Technical Advisory Committee (TAC) as a non-voting member.
 The NFRMPO extends the marketing and outreach for the RAQC to the northern portion of the nonattainment area providing unified education on the Simple Steps.
 Better Air. program.

 There are currently two ozone standards in effect.
 The region is designated by the EPA as a Serious Nonattainment Area for the 2008 8-hour ozone standard of 75 parts per billion (ppb) and as a Marginal Nonattainment Area for the more stringent 2015 8-hour ozone standard of 70 ppb.
-It is likely the EPA will downgrade the region's designation to Severe for the 2008 standard in early 2022 due to a failure to reduce ozone levels by the deadline set in the Clean Air Act (CAA).
-Redesignation to Severe would require a new SIP and increased regulations.
+In 2022, it is likely the EPA will downgrade the region's classification to Severe for the 2008 standard and to Moderate for the 2015 standard due to a failure to reduce ozone levels by the deadlines set in the Clean Air Act (CAA).
+The reclassifications would require a new SIP and increased regulations.
 Efforts to control ozone continue as the region works toward attaining the 75 ppb standard as well as the 70 ppb standard, such as the work of several committees formed by the RAQC to assess various control strategies.